Updated December 2022

 B Corp companies have a mission to maximize “stakeholder value.”
 Stakeholders include employees, community and the environment, in addition to shareholders.
 Consider it like certification of a LEED building or Fair trade coffee, but for companies.

-Since 2007 more than 1,300 companies in 41 countries have been certified.
-In Canada, there are now more than 130 B Corps including companies such as Hootsuite, Beau’s All Natural Beer, Ethical Bean and Trico Homes.
+Since 2007 more than 4,000 companies in 77 countries, up from 1,300 companies in 41 countries in 2016, have been certified.
+In Canada, there are now more than 290 BCorps, up from 130 in 2016, including companies such as Fair Trade Jewelry Co., Grantbook, Enviro-Stewards, Hootsuite, Beau’s All Natural Beer (now sold to Steam Whistle), Ethical Bean and Trico Homes.

 To become a B Corp a company must complete an Impact Assessment, this assessment focuses on 4 key areas of your business: employees, community, the environment and governance.
 The goal is using business as a force for good.
 The vision for B Corps is that one day all companies compete not only to be the best in the world, but the Best for the World, and as a result society will enjoy a more shared and durable prosperity.